hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Overview.md

 While sending the requests to related nodes, operation can fail due to various reasons.
 Read-only operations are retried by default.
 If you want to enable this for the other operations, set the `redoOperation` to `true`.
 Please see the [Redo Operation section](#redo-operation).

 The number of retries is given with the property `hazelcast.client.request.retry.count` in `ClientProperties`.
 The client will resend the request as many as RETRY-COUNT, then it will throw an exception.
-Please see the [Client Properties section](#client-properties).
+Please see the [Client System Properties section](#client-system-properties).

 ### Supported Distributed Data Structures